 At the end of their long journey, three kings offer gifts to the Christ Child, who is seated on the Virgin Mary’s lap.
 Their retinue winds its way through the hilly landscape from Jerusalem, visible on a distant hilltop.
 The kings‘ gorgeous clothes, gleaming golden crowns and expensive gifts make a vivid contrast with the crumbling walls and ruined roof of the stable which houses the holy family.

-This is the Adoration of the Kings.
-It’s not first-century Palestine we see here, however.
-The stable is a crumbling classical temple – perhaps symbolising the pagan religion which Christianity replaced – and the rolling hills and towns are those of Renaissance Europe.
+This is the Adoration of the Kings, although it’s not first-century Palestine we see.
+The stable is a crumbling classical temple, perhaps symbolising the pagan religion which Christianity replaced, and the rolling hills and towns are those of Renaissance Europe.
 Anecdotal details bring the procession to life.
 At the back of the crowd, two men – one wears a furry cap, the other a hood – have falcons on their wrists.
 On the right, a young page on a grey horse has stuck his feet into the stirrup leathers as he can’t reach the stirrups.

 This altarpiece is the largest and most impressive of the National Gallery’s exceptional collection of paintings made in fifteenth- and sixteenth-century Lombardy, which includes works by Cima da Conegliano, Andrea Solario and Giovanni Antonio Boltraffio.
 We don't know where or when it was made, or who for, but the design and the sumptuous decoration recall works by Gentile da Fabriano and Jacopo Bellini then to be seen in Brescia.
 Many elements derive from da Fabriano’s famous Adoration, made in 1423 for the Strozzi chapel in Florence, or perhaps from an earlier version painted by him for the Chapel of the Broletto, Brescia.